AmethystApples/cwiki-the-discord-bot/README.md

 <h2>Cwiki</h2>
+Cwiki is meant to be a quick-and-easy customizable wiki you can access through Discord.
+You can save server-wide definitions for inside jokes, OC characters, and much more!
+Terms may have multiple definitions from different, but users can rank them thanks to our wook-and-book voting system.

 <h4>Overview</h4>
 The quick-wiki discord bot!
-With Cwiki, you can create, retrieve, summarize, and rank server-specific entries of any topic.
+With Cwiki, you can create, retrieve, and rank server-specific entries of any topic.
 To get started, use /help.
 <h4>Installation</h4>

 ```bash